0xRar/FreeBSD-Stuff/README.md

 VirualBox comes with graphics and audio drivers which FreeBSD may have a problem identifying.

-therefore we need to install and configure the virtualbox-additions package
+therefore we need to install and configure the emulators/virtualbox-ose-additions package

 ### Installation:
-You need to install the `emulators/virtualbox-ose-additions` package using the `pkg` installer
+You need to install the `emulators/virtualbox-ose-additions` package using the `pkg` installer:
 ```
 pkg install emulators/virtualbox-ose-additions
 ```